willstepp/writings/hunger/hunger-notes.md

    team to lose the game.
 The old men of the village, who used to put all their bets on Mika switch to his friend.
 He sulks alone and his mother asks him what is the matter.
 He says he can no longer enjoy the games like he did before.
    But I want to play with my friends.
 Your heart is divided.
-You must obey it or you will suffer.
+You must obey it.

 *) The next day he takes the bucket and attempt to walk to the mountain but gets lost and tired and turns around and fills the bucket with water from the nearby